6-GHz Band Operations

 Device# no ap dot11 6ghz rrm channel dca global auto

-The 6-GHz band provides more channels, more bandwidth, and has less network congestion when compared to the existing 2.4-GHz and 5-GHz bands.
-As a result, wireless clients that are 6-GHz capable connect to the 6-GHz radio to take advantage of these benefits.
+The 6-GHz band offers additional channels, increased bandwidth, and reduced network congestion compared to the current 2.4-GHz and 5-GHz bands.
+Consequently, wireless clients with 6-GHz capability connect to the 6-GHz radio to leverage these advantages.

 Procedure